-A: Fishery meets indicators 2.1.1 through 2.1.6 with moderate ( $\geq$ 60%) to high ( $\geq$ 80%) confidence.
-Allowance: Partial compliance with up to two indicators may qualify, provided that improvements are undertaken to correct the shortfall within the next five assessment periods for this purchasing standard.

-B: Moderate confidence ( $\geq$ 60%) that the fishery satisfies all the requirements in indicators 2.1.1 through 2.1.6. indicating that exploitation rate limits are met at least 60% of the time.
-Allowance for improvement: Partial satisfaction of up to three requirements may qualify, provided that improvements are undertaken to correct the shortfall within the next five assessment periods under these standards.

-C: Available data fail to satisfy four or more requirements in indicators 2.1.1 through 2.1.6.

-2.2 Biomass.
-Harvest must comply with formal control rules and precautionary polices that: (1) reduce exploitation rates when spawning biomass (or escapement) falls below target reference point; (2) halt fishing or require proven selectivity modifications when biomass of any affected stock falls below a minimum stock size threshold (MSST) or proxy; and (3) regulate mixed-stock fisheries to protect weak, threatened, or endangered fish populations, rather than setting catch limits as a function of aggregate abundance.

-Indicator 2.2.1: Reference Points.
+- A: Fishery meets indicators 2.1.1 through 2.1.6 with moderate (\geq 60%) to high (\geq 80%) confidence.
+Allowance: Partial compliance with up to two indicators may qualify, provided that improvements are undertaken to correct the shortfall within the next five assessment periods for this purchasing standard. - B: Moderate confidence (\geq 60%) that the fishery satisfies all the requirements in indicators 2.1.1 through 2.1.6. indicating that exploitation rate limits are met at least 60% of the time.
+Allowance for improvement: Partial satisfaction of up to three requirements may qualify, provided that improvements are undertaken to correct the shortfall within the next five assessment periods under these standards. - C: Available data fail to satisfy four or more requirements in indicators 2.1.1 through 2.1.6. - 2.2 Biomass.
+Harvest must comply with formal control rules and precautionary polices that: (1) reduce exploitation rates when spawning biomass (or escapement) falls below target reference point; (2) halt fishing or require proven selectivity modifications when biomass of any affected stock falls below a minimum stock size threshold (MSST) or proxy; and (3) regulate mixed-stock fisheries to protect weak, threatened, or endangered fish populations, rather than setting catch limits as a function of aggregate abundance. - Indicator 2.2.1: Reference Points.
 As a corollary to exploitation risk policies, spawning potential is protected by a stepped, abundance-based control rule governing harvest based on biological reference points.
-This rule includes: (1) a target reference point for biomass or escapement ≥ maximum sustainable yield (e.g., BMSY or SMSY) or a reliable substitute; (2) a limit reference point that requires suspension of directed harvest when escapement in the target stock falls below a minimum threshold; and (3) stepped reductions in exploitation rate or harvest rate to protect spawning potential when escapement is between the target and limit reference points.

-Indicator 2.2.2: Uncertainty → Precaution.
-As with exploitation rules, management policy protects spawning potential from errors and uncertainties in key management data (such as run-size forecasts, exploitation rates, survival and escapement), by implementing precautionary harvest control rules and inseason adjustments in allowable catch and/or fishing practices (e.g., to selectively avoid impacts on lower-than-expected runs, while targeting healthy stocks).

-Indicator 2.2.3: Compliance.
-Both fishery managers and fishers implement applicable escapement protections, e.g., catch reductions, closures, and selective fishing requirements to protect spawning biomass of target and non-target populations.

-Indicator 2.2.4: Timely Action.
+This rule must include: - 2.2.1.1: A target reference point for biomass or escapement ≥ maximum sustainable yield (e.g., BMSY or SMSY) or a reliable substitute. - 2.2.1.2: A limit reference point that requires suspension of directed harvest when escapement in the target stock falls below a minimum threshold. - 2.2.1.3: Stepped reductions in exploitation rate or harvest rate to protect spawning potential when escapement declines from the target and approaches the limit reference points. - 2.2.1.4: Harvest policy must protect weak populations, e.g., via abundance-driven exploitation-rate caps or other measures designed to preserve spawning potential of vulnerable stocks. - Indicator 2.2.2: Uncertainty → Precaution.
+As with exploitation rules, management policy protects spawning potential from errors and uncertainties in key management data (such as run-size forecasts, exploitation rates, survival and escapement), by implementing precautionary harvest control rules and inseason adjustments in allowable catch and/or fishing practices (e.g., to selectively avoid impacts on lower-than-expected runs, while targeting healthy stocks). - Indicator 2.2.3: Compliance.
+Both fishery managers and fishers implement applicable escapement protections, e.g., catch reductions, closures, and selective fishing requirements to protect spawning biomass of target and non-target populations. - Indicator 2.2.4: Timely Action.
 In terminal and near-terminal area fisheries, managers adjust harvest rules in-season when necessary to prevent the fishery from causing or contributing significantly to any failure to meet escapement goals for target and non-target stocks.